What is vod.ing

 How the workflow looks

-1. Request a Twitch VoD.
-We pull it onto a dedicated 230 mb/s connection and store the video plus the full chat.
+- Request a VoD.
+We pull it onto a dedicated 230 Mb/s connection and store the video plus the full chat.

-5. Export the MP4 clips.
-Optionally render a chat overlay alongside each clip.
+- Export the MP4 clips.
+Optionally render a chat overlay alongside each clip, or bundle them into an FCPXML timeline for DaVinci Resolve.

 The result is a folder of pre-cut clips with optional chat overlays, ready to drop into Premiere, DaVinci, or Final Cut.